Data-Driven Inference, Reconstruction, and Observational Completeness of Quantum Devices: Data-driven inference

 Let us start addressing the first step, that is, the inference of the (possibly not unique) minimum-volume range $\hat{\mc{R}}$ such that $\hat{\mc{R}} \supseteq \{ \mathbf{p}_x \}$.
 Since such an inference is solely driven by the data, we call it \textit{data-driven inference} (see also~\cite{PhysRevLett.118.250501,dall2018device}):

 \begin{dfn}[Data-driven inference] For any set $\{\mathbf{p}_x \}$, we denote by $\ddi ( \{ \mathbf{p}_x \} | \bb{S} )$ the \textit{data-driven inference} map

-where the minimization is over subsets $\mc{R} \subseteq \mathbb{R}^n$ corresponding to linear transformations of the state space $\bb{S}$ that lie on the affine subspace generated by $\{ \mathbf{p}_x \}$. \end{dfn} If the prior information does not specify a single state space $\bb{S}$, the minimum in Eq.~\eqref{eq:inference} is meant to run also over all such sets.
+where $\vol ( \mathcal{R} )$ denotes the Euclidean volume of $\mathcal{R}$ and the minimization is over subsets $\mc{R} \subseteq \mathbb{R}^n$ corresponding to linear transformations of the state space $\bb{S}$ that lie on the affine subspace generated by $\{ \mathbf{p}_x \}$. \end{dfn} If the prior information does not specify a single state space $\bb{S}$, the minimum in Eq.~\eqref{eq:inference} is meant to run also over all such sets.

-Although measurement ranges have been introduced as linear transformations of the state space $\bb{S}$, it is easy to see that, as shown in the Supplemental Material, they in fact coincide with the (a priori more general) \textit{affine} transformations of $\bb{S}$.
-This fact provides an intuitive geometrical interpretation for Definition~\ref{def:inference} as illustrated by the following two examples.